DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - Physical Access Control:
      - Locks and Keys, Security Guards, CCTV, Security Alarms
+     - Closed-circuit television (CCTV) systems act as a secondary verification mechanism for physical presence because they allow security officials to view the interior of the facility when a motion alarm sounds to determine the current occupants and their activities.
 - Administrative Access Control:
      - Access Control Policies, User Account Management, Background checks, Role-Based Access Control (RBAC), Regular Audits and Reviews, Training and Awareness Programs
 - Technical Access Control: